How does Medicare Part D work?

 - calling the private insurer with the specific PDP you want to join.

 Once you apply for Plan D, it generally takes five weeks for your membership card to arrive.
 During that time, if you need prescription medications, most pharmacies will accept the initial letter you received from Medicare acknowledging your upcoming membership, or an enrollment confirmation number.

 In most cases, enrollment outside of your initial enrollment period is limited to an annual enrollment period between October 15 and December 7, with coverage starting January 1 of the following year.
 During this time, you can switch to a new PDP or Medicare Advantage plan, and coverage is guaranteed issue.
 The new plan will automatically replace the old one, so you don’t need to do anything other than enroll in the new plan.

 If you didn’t enroll in prescription drug coverage – either through a PDP or a Medicare Advantage plan – during your initial open enrollment window and then you enroll during a general open enrollment period in a future year, there’s a late enrollment penalty that will be added to your premium (the late enrollment penalty does not apply if you delayed your Part D enrollment because you maintained creditable drug coverage from another source — like an employer-sponsored health insurance plan).

-The Part D late enrollment penalty would also apply if you drop your prescription coverage for more than 63 days and then re-enroll during a general open enrollment period.
+The Part D late enrollment penalty would also apply if you drop your prescription coverage for more than 63 days and then re-enroll during the open enrollment period.
 It’s important to maintain continuous drug coverage from the time you’re first eligible, both to protect against significant prescription costs, and also to avoid higher premium when you ultimately re-enroll.

 What will I pay for part D coverage?